Oshkosh NGDV

-The Next Generation Delivery Vehicle (NGDV) will be a mail truck for the United States Postal Service.
-The contract award, made to Oshkosh Defense, a wholly-owned subsidiary of Oshkosh Corporation, in February 2021, is valued at $6 billion.
-Up to 160,000 vehicles will be built in a new facility.
-Starting in late 2023, four variants of the NGDV are expected to be in fleet use: both gasoline-powered and battery-electric, driving either the front wheels or all four wheels.
+The Oshkosh Next Generation Delivery Vehicle (NGDV) is a mail truck for the United States Postal Service (USPS).
+The contract, which is valued at $6 billion, was awarded to Oshkosh Defense of the Oshkosh Corporation in February 2021.
+Up to 160,000 vehicles will be built in a new South Carolina factory.
+Four variants of the NGDV are expected to be in fleet use: both gasoline-powered and battery-electric, in either front-wheel drive or all-wheel drive.
+The USPS was scheduled to start receiving the vehicles October 2023, but repeated delays meant that only 1300 vehicles had been delivered by August 2025.

 History

-On January 20, 2015, the USPS released solicitation RFI-NGDV for the Next Generation Delivery Vehicle.
-On February 13, 2015, it was announced that General Motors was actively pursuing this new contract, which would have them provide the USPS with 180,000 new vehicles at a cost of at least $5 billion.
-At the time, the first NGDVs were scheduled to begin delivering mail by 2018.
-Potential bidders had until March 5, 2015 to submit comments and pre-qualification responses.
-The USPS then selected 15 prequalified companies that would receive the RFP for prototype development, which was issued on April 14, 2015; General Motors was not on the prequalified list.
-The prototype RFP was issued on October 20, 2015, and updated on December 1, including a Statement of Objectives (SOO) providing preliminary NGDV specifications and target requirements and a Statement of Work providing a sample driving cycle.
+On January 20, 2015, the USPS issued a Request for Information (RFI) notice for a Next Generation Delivery Vehicle.
+On February 13, 2015, it was announced that General Motors would be bidding on the contract, which would include the construction of 180,000 new vehicles at a cost of at least $5 billion.
+The stated goal of the contract was to have the first vehicles on the road by 2018.
+Potential bidders had until March 5, 2015, to submit comments and pre-qualification responses.
+The USPS issued a Request for Proposal (RFP) to 15 prequalified companies on April 14, 2015; General Motors was not on the prequalified list.
+The prototype RFP was issued on October 20, 2015, and updated on December 1, including a Statement of Objectives (SOO) providing preliminary vehicle specifications, vehicle performance targets, and a Statement of Work providing a sample driving cycle.